sakshathrai/Opencv-Using-Python/OpenCV: Manipulating Images/README.md

 # •	Use the cv2.resize() function to reduce the size of a color image
 # •	Apply the cv2.resize() function to scale up an image along individual dimensions
 # •	Perform translations and rotations in increments of 90 degrees to orient an image
-# •	Rotate images by a specific angle around a specific center by generating a rotation matrix and applying an affine transformation
+# •	Rotate images by a specific angle around a specific center by generating a rotation matrix and applying an affine transformation.
 # •	Flip images vertically and horizontally and warp them using a specified perspective.